Kurento/kurento/source/tutorials.rst

    Java </tutorials/java/tutorial-player>

-WebRTC outgoing data channels
+WebRTC outgoing Data Channels
 =============================

-This tutorial injects video to a QR filter and then sends the stream to WebRTC.
-QR detection events are delivered by means of WebRTC data channels, to be displayed in browser.
+This tutorial injects video into a QR filter and then sends the stream to WebRTC.
+QR detection events are delivered by means of WebRTC Data Channels, to be displayed in browser.

 .. toctree::
    :maxdepth: 1

    Java </tutorials/java/tutorial-send-datachannel>

-WebRTC incoming data channel
+WebRTC incoming Data Channel
 ============================

-This tutorial shows how text messages sent from browser can be delivered by data channels, to be displayed together with loopback video.
+This tutorial shows how text messages sent from browser can be delivered by Data Channels, to be displayed together with loopback video.

 .. toctree::
    :maxdepth: 1